EASS-HIT-PART-A-2024-CLASS-V/todo-list/README.md

-# TODO List Backend
+# TODO List

 ## Overview

-This backend service is designed to manage a TODO list, allowing users to add tasks, retrieve a single task, or get the full list of tasks.
-It's built using FastAPI, a modern, fast (high-performance) web framework for building APIs with Python.
+This project has been enhanced with additional features, including a new FastAPI service that interacts with a locally deployed MongoDB container.
+The application now comprises a backend service built with FastAPI for general operations, a second FastAPI service for MongoDB interactions, and a frontend interface developed using Streamlit.

 ## Features